Harrison Barnes' Legal Career Advice Podcast - Episode 6

 The only security that you are ever going to truly find comes from getting business.

-How do you get business?
-There are a lot of ways to get business.
-Teaching you how to get business is really beyond the scope of this article; however, if you really want business, the surefire way to get business is to really, really want to get business.
+Teaching you exactly how to get business is beyond the scope of this article.
+However, if you really want business, the surefire way to get business is to really, REALLY want to get business.
 In order to really want business, you need to really want to be an attorney.
-If you really want to be an attorney, you are going to try your hardest to be the best at being an attorney.
-You will work harder and do everything possible to do what is expected of you and more.
+If you really want to be an attorney, you are going to try your hardest to be the best attorney you can be.
+You will work harder and do everything possible to accomplish what is expected of you and more.

 This is overly simplistic, yet true.
-The people who want the most of something are the ones who get it.
+The people who want something the most are the ones who get it.

-I've run classes before to teach attorneys how to get business.
-The attorneys who paid the few thousand dollars I charged for these classes generally ended up getting business pretty quickly after they joined.
-I taught something in these classes: how to network, how to be seen as a giver in the market, how to be found by potential clients and more.
-But the real reason the attorneys who took these classes got business (and a lot of it) is because THEY WERE THE ONES WHO REALLY WANTED BUSINESS.
-They were willing to pay for a course and take the course.
+I have led classes to teach attorneys how to generate business.
+The attorneys who paid the few thousand dollars I charged for these classes generally ended up getting business quickly after they joined.
+I taught a lot of things in these classes: how to network, how to be seen as a giver in the market, how to be found by potential clients, and more.
+But the real reason the attorneys who took these classes got business (and a lot of it) is that THEY WERE THE ONES WHO REALLY WANTED BUSINESS.
+They were willing to pay for a course and do the work.
 It is as simple as that.

-Why do so many people from super prestigious schools become successful more often than not?
+Why do so many people from super prestigious schools become successful so often?
 It's not because something special is being taught in these schools.
 It is because they worked really hard and got into these super prestigious schools to begin with.
-They were already going to be successful long before they got in.
-In fact, some of the most successful people—Harvard drop outs like Mark Zuckerberg and Bill Gates – were on such a fast upward trajectory that they exited the schools rather than be constrained by the time it takes to complete them.
+They were already destined to be successful before they even started.
+In fact, some of the most successful people—Harvard dropouts Mark Zuckerberg and Bill Gates, for example—were on such a fast upward trajectory that they left school early rather than be constrained by the time it takes to graduate.

-I do this all the time.
-When I started my career, one of my first placements was a securities partner (with no business) who had not worked in five years.
-I found him a job with a law firm in a smaller area that needed someone to be a personal securities attorney for a multi-billionaire client of theirs.
-This law firm had a longstanding relationship with this billionaire, and the situation worked out very well for everyone involved.
+When I started my career, one of my first placements was a securities partner with no business who had not worked in five years.
+I found him a job with a law firm in a smaller area that needed someone to be a personal securities attorney for a multi-billionaire client.
+This law firm had a long-standing relationship with the billionaire, and the situation worked out very well for everyone involved.